-At camp, we have the amazing opportunity to create a unique culture of our own that is separate from many of the world's constraints.
+At summer camp, we have the amazing opportunity to create a unique culture of our own that is separate from many of the world's constraints.
 We relish the chance to do this.

 We want to give you an overview of the big picture, those intangible feelings kids experience and the things you notice when you walk through camp.
 The themes below are central to what makes our camp special.

 At the same time, we want you to know all the details regarding

 Seems simple, huh?
 However, there's much more to it.
 And it's all a part of the plan.

 Our counselors are trained to make announcements that entertain, have an element of humor and are sometimes ridiculous.

 Ceremonies, silly songs, costumes and jokes are a part of our daily lives.
 Many of us don't have a "self conscious" bone in our body.
 Such an attitude is catching.